Nurtured leads convert much better.

 Nurtured leads are more likely to convert.
 Every lead nurturing should have a process that systematically builds relationships with potential clients to progress them through the sales funnel.

-Lead nurturing process starts with identifying the target audience’s needs and pain points.
+The lead nurturing process starts with identifying the target audience’s needs and pain points.

 As part of the lead nurturing process, you have lead scoring.
 It prioritizes follow-ups on more engaged leads, and tools like lemlist automate and personalize email campaigns to enhance them further.